 Planting Advice: It’s best to sow seeds outdoors in full sun and well-draining soil, 1/2 to 1 inch deep and 2 inches apart, two weeks after the last expected frost and when soil warms up.
 When seedlings are about 3 inches tall, thin them to one every foot or two, depending on the variety.
 For extended harvest, plant another cuke crop in mid-or late summer.

 Harvest Tips: They’re ready to pick in 50 to 100 days, depending on the variety.
 Harvest when the fruits are green and firm; smaller is better.

 Baba ganoush, that tasty Middle Eastern dip, is just one of many delicious dishes you can make with eggplant.
-Bonus points: The fruits come in different colors, which make them striking landscape ornamentals.
+Bonus points: The summer fruits come in different colors, which make them striking landscape ornamentals.

 Planting Advice: Transplants work best.
 Start seeds indoors two months before soil warms.
 After last frost and when soil warms up, set transplants every 18 to 24 inches in full sun; space rows 30 to 36 inches apart.

 Harvest Tips: Ripe in 50 to 80 days.
 Pick when 6 to 8 inches long and shiny; keep green “hats” and a bit of stem attached.
 But fruit length doesn’t always signal maturity, so use the thumb test: If the flesh rebounds when gently pressed, it’s ripe.
 Handle with care; eggplants bruise easily.
 They spoil fast, too, so cook them quickly.

 Psst—we found 10 fast-growing vegetables you can harvest quickly.